Ingrid Jonker Prize

 The Ingrid Jonker Prize is a literary prize for the best debut work of Afrikaans or English poetry.
 It was instituted in honour of Ingrid Jonker after her death in 1965.

 The yearly prize, consisting of R10,000 and a medal, is awarded alternately to an Afrikaans or English poet who has published a first volume in the previous two years.

+Background

+The prize was set up after Jonker's death in 1965 by writer Jan Rabie with the money for the prize coming from other writers and friends of the poet.
+It was initially a prize of R50 and a medal with the works of poetry judged by critics appointed by the Board of Trustees.